Tang Standing Horse figure, Canberra

 Two figurines in Prague, depicting Ferghana horses and glazed with the Sancai glaze.
 The one on the left is very similar to the Canberra horse.

-Standing Horse is a tomb figure created during the Tang dynasty in China.
-In ancient China, numerous tomb figurines and other artefacts were designed specifically to be buried with the deceased in large burial mounds.
+Standing Horse is an example of the Tang dynasty tomb figures created for important burials during the Tang dynasty in China.
+In these large numbers of tomb figurines and other artefacts were designed specifically to be buried with the deceased in large burial mounds.
 This large figurine features the use of Sancai, a glazing technique popular during the Tang dynasty.

 Form, material and technique

 Gansu Flying Horse, Han dynasty, made of bronze.

 The form of this sculpture appears to be harmoniously symmetrical at first glance.
 However, on further scrutiny, it is clear that the shape of the sculpture is deeply organic, revealing a varied contour of curves and edges.
 When a spotlight is shone on the sculpture, deep pockets of shadows on the sculpture contrast starkly with illuminating highlights that reflect off its shiny, glazed surface.

 As a historical artefact that is more than 1000-year-old, it is very well-preserved.
-It was created with earthenware, which is a durable material.
+It was created in fired earthenware, which is a durable material.
 Bronze and wood were 2 other materials commonly used to create sculptures and tomb artefacts in this period and region.
 However, earthenware was a more practical material for tomb artefacts because it was more affordable than bronze, and more durable than wood.

 The Sancai technique literally means ‘three colours’.
 However, the colours of the glazes were not limited to three in number.
 This technique is especially associated with the Tang Dynasty.
 The Sancai glaze is highly durable – most ceramics glazed with this technique has endured till today.
 The use of Sancai glazing on figures was expensive and required skilful craftsmanship.
 Sumptuary laws also restricted the usage of Sancai glaze to the upper classes, and production was controlled by the imperial bureaucracy.

 Short video of a sancai tomb guardian.